-The Importance of Owning Your Site
+The Importance of Website Ownership

-The first is that you own the site outright.
+1. You’ll own the site outright.
 You’ll pay for the hours spent designing, coding, and testing the site, and then you’ll be done.
 Sometimes this is billed hourly, sometimes this is a flat rate.

-The second is that you pay monthly for access to the site the agency built for you.
+2. You’ll pay monthly for access to the site the agency built for you.

 There are pros and cons to each model.
 The monthly payments are going to be a lot smaller than one lump sum for all the developer and designer hours it took to create a custom site.
 However, that also means you will not own the code they produce for you; you’ll essentially be leasing it.

 It’s worth a quick detour to talk about what you can and can’t own when it comes to the web.
-You should own:

 • The content (words, visuals) on your site